Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 Set up items to represent characters and objects in the game Implement basic movement including walking and jumping Draft rough designs and storyline
-Create basic layout of level
+Create basic layout of inital levels